ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ## Geometric transformations returning a copy of the image

-The next three methods create and return a copy of the image passed in (i.e., use the return statement).
+The next three methods operate differently from what we have done thus far.
+Instead of manipulating the original image, they create a modified copy of the image and return it (i.e., use the return statement).
 They should NOT modify the original image.
-This is different from what we have done thus far.

 The command below can be helpful.
 It creates a new image im, as a color image (this is what the RGB means), of a certain width and height given by the tuple.
 ```
     im = Image.new('RGB',(width,height))